-The IRS doesn't limit the amount you can invest in a traditional IRA based on how much you earn.
-Instead, phased removals determine if your income prevents you from requesting a full tax deduction for your traditional IRA contribution.
-No, there is no maximum income limit for a traditional IRA.
-Anyone can contribute to a traditional IRA.
+The IRS doesn't limit the amount you can invest in a traditional IRA or a Gold Investment Account based on how much you earn.
+Instead, phased removals determine if your income prevents you from requesting a full tax deduction for your traditional IRA or Gold Investment Account contribution.
+No, there is no maximum income limit for a traditional IRA or Gold Investment Account.
+Anyone can contribute to a traditional IRA or Gold Investment Account.
 While a Roth IRA has a strict income limit and people with incomes above it can't contribute at all, that rule doesn't apply to a traditional IRA.

 You may still want to make a non-deductible contribution, either because you prefer to allow your investments to grow tax-free and defer income taxes or because you want to make a clandestine contribution to a Roth IRA by contributing to your traditional IRA and then converting it into a Roth account.
 You can contribute to a SIMPLE IRA or SEP no matter how high your income is, as long as you meet the eligibility requirements for these types of accounts.
 Traditional IRAs don't have this rule, as do other types of IRAs, such as SEP and SIMPLE IRAs, which are often used by self-employed individuals and small business owners.
 The ability to make non-deductible contributions regardless of income level makes traditional IRAs a valuable retirement savings account that can be converted into a clandestine Roth IRA.